PROSTATE CANCER IN SOUTH CAROLINA

 - Are there alternatives to the approach that your provider is suggesting?

 - If you have other health conditions, how you can best manage them together during your recommended treatment?

-- What are the chances that the cancer has spread beyond your prostate?
-If so, is it still curable?
+- What are the chances that cancer has spread beyond your prostate?
+If so, what is the best treatment approach?